Fail-Fast-V0/klipper-prusa-mk3s/README.md

 Structured Klipper config for Prusa MK3s/MK3s+ 3D printer, inspired by https://github.com/Rat-OS/RatOS-configuration

 ## Hardware needed
-- raspberry pi 2/3/4 or Rpi zero (2w preferred)
+- the best option is to use a Rpi zero (2w preferred) but if you prefer raspberry pi 2/3/4 can also be used with a bit more work and a few more wires
 - adxl345 either fysetc [portable shaper](https://amzn.to/3CZuCLm) for pi 2/3/4 or
 -  standard [adxl345](https://amzn.to/3XMmTZa)
 -  I recommend using these headers [male](https://www.digikey.com/en/products/detail/adam-tech/BHR-08-VUA/9832409) and [female](https://www.digikey.com/en/products/detail/adam-tech/FCS-08-SG/9832361) when using the standard ADXL345